Reduce Reuse Recycle For Kids: Necessity And Steps To Follow

 Schools can include specific waste management units or modules to teach children ways to reduce waste generation.
 They can invite guest speakers, such as environmentalists, to share their knowledge and experiences on responsible waste disposal.
 In addition, schools can place separate bins for different types of recyclable materials so that students learn ways to properly sort and recycle these items.
 They can also encourage student-led waste awareness initiatives to actively reduce waste generation.

 The concept of reduce, reuse, and recycle for kids should be taught to them from a young age.
 To incorporate a new responsible mindset in children, you should follow the concept at home too, because the foundation for good habits starts at home.
-So, teach your children the importance of not wasting food, carrying reusable bags, and growing your vegetables.
-Encourage them to reuse gift wrapping papers and donate toys.
+So, not wasting food, carrying reusable bags, and growing vegetables are some habits parents should teach their children.
+You can also encourage them to reuse gift wrapping papers and donate toys.
 Make them aware of the things that can or cannot be recycled.
 Inculcating these habits in children will make them sensitive to environmental issues.

 Infographic: Easy Ways Children Can Reduce, Reuse, And Recycle